UCB-Econ-148/sp23/syllabus.md

 Labs and projects primarily consist of tasks to clean, manipulate, and understand real-life datasets.
 You will apply the skills you learned in recent lectures to accomplish these tasks.
 Autograder tests in your notebook will tell you if you're on the right track or not, but most local autograders are not comprehensive–we will have additional hidden tests when you submit your labs and projects.
 Most labs and projects will also include a few "written" problems, where you have to type your answer in text.
 These problems will be manually graded.

 There will be 10 labs and 3 projects in total.
 In general, lab and project assignments will be released on Thursday evening, and will be due the following Thursday at 11:59PM.
 See the Policies section for our extensions and late submissions policy, as well as our drop policy.

 All lab and project assignments should be completed individually except Project 3 (which is a group project; details will be announced later in the semester).
 But we encourage you to discuss approaches with others; see our Academic Honesty policy below.

 ### Office Hours and Ed

-In addition to lectures and labs, we will host three office hours per week.
+In addition to lectures and labs, we will host several office hours a week.
 In office hours, you'll get a chance to ask questions about and work with your peers on assignments.
 You are also very welcome to ask about course logistics and lecture materials.
 We highly recommend attending office hours if you feel like you need help and/or clarification on any assignments or materials.

 Furthermore, you're encouraged to ask and answer questions about assignments and concepts on Ed.
+Make a private post if you want to post your code for debugging.

 ### Exams